anirban99/anirban99.github.io/index.md

-# **Senior Software Engineer**

 I’m a software engineer with over 6 years of experience.
 I have worked extensively on banking and finance domain.
 I mainly specialise in backend development using JVM languages like Java, Kotlin and Spring framework.
-I'm currently working in a fintech startup in Berlin focusing on payments and banking.
+I'm currently working in a fintech startup in Berlin focused on payments and banking.
 I have been involved in developing API services and managing the complete workflow from development to deployment.